Flu and People with HIV

 Are People with HIV at High Risk for Serious Flu Illness?

 Yes.
-People with HIV or AIDS are at high risk of developing serious complications from the flu, so it’s important to lower your chances of getting sick from the flu and seek care if you think you have it.
-This is especially true for people with HIV who have a very low CD4 cell count or who are not taking medicine to treat HIV (called antiretroviral therapy or ART).
+People with HIV are at higher risk of developing serious flu-related complications, especially people who have a very low CD4 cell count (a weakened immune system) or those who are not taking medicine to treat HIV (called antiretroviral therapy or ART).

 • Cough